1st option (recommended)

 The last two item slots are kind of for your protection.
 I recommend you buying a Luden's Echo as a last item, it will just be so nice to use Soulflare.

 In the lane, you want to keep bushes warded, and just go and poke the enemies hard!
 If you pretend greediness, like a troll who tries to zone them outta the lane, then their Thresh may get salty enough to cast Death Sentence and then you will simply sidestep using Inspire on yourself.
-Then go and hit them with inner fire.
+Then go and hit them with Inner Flame.
 Be sure to be ice cold when their jungler comes to gank.
 Your goal is to keep your adc safe!
 So you can cast Defiance on your adc, and then just follow her while casting Focused Resolve on the most dangerous enemy, usually their adc.
-Try not burning your Flash, if your Inspire comes up in time, then you are safe for another while, and they may not even want to chase you under tower, as you will slow them with inner fire and snare them with Renewal, as Mantra's cool-down will be over, according to the damage you dished out using abilities and auto attacks.
+Try not burning your Flash, if your Inspire comes up in time, then you are safe for another while, and they may not even want to chase you under tower, as you will slow them with Inner Flame and snare them with Renewal, as Mantra's cool-down will be over, according to the damage you dished out using abilities and auto attacks.
 I only wrote it like that as I could manage to do that at 5 mins, so it is possible.
 I had to burn my Exhaust though, but that was only because their adc was low and I knew we would kill them in a 2v2.

 Warding and roaming